BuranCodes/Fun-Little-Projects/README.md

 #### Python:
 - RSA encoder / decoder

+### Zig:
+- Hello World!

 ### How to run:
 Disclaimer: I might or might not have covered everything ^^'

 C++: Make sure you have latest C++ compiler installed.
 To run executables in Windows terminal: `.\[c++ executable]`.
 For Linux terminals: `./[c++ executable]`.

 C: Same as above, but with C or C/C++ compiler.

 Python: Make sure you have latest Python installed.
 To run Python scripts in your terminal, do `python [pythonfile]`.

+Zig: install Zig from the official site according to their instructions.
+To run executables: `.[Zig executable]`